Skip to Main Content

 The Wyoming state courts have interpreted the state constitution to impose no requirement to minimize county splits.
 [Hunzie v.
 Maxfield, No. 179-562 (Wyo.
 Dist.
 Ct., Laramie Cnty.
 Nov.
 30, 2015)]

-In 2011, the joint legislative committee responsible for redistricting adopted principles for state legislative districts; these guidelines were subject to change at any time.
-The legislature may or may not issue similar guidelines in this cycle.
+In 2021, the joint legislative committee responsible for redistricting adopted principles for state legislative districts, emphasizing contiguity, compactness, communities of interest, population equality, following of county bounds and census blocks, and consideration of significant geographical features.
+These guidelines were subject to change at any time.

 2020 cycle